pvphan/pvphan.github.io/_posts/2022-04-03-camera-calibration-2.md

 ### Relate world points to image points as homographies, $$H_i$$

-A homography relates a plane in 3D space to another plane in 3D space.
+A homography is a 3-by-3 matrix that relates a plane in 3D space to another plane in 3D space.
 In our case, we care about the relation between the calibration board plane and the cameras sensor plane (assuming no lens distortion).

 We will use the 2D-3D point associations to compute the homographies $$\textbf{H} = [H_1, H_2, ..., H_n]$$, for each of the $$n$$ views in the dataset.